 Our commitment to excellence

 CMH has the distinction of being one of the first Planetree-certified hospitals in the world.
 In 2019, we were awarded Gold Certification, representing the highest level of achievement in person-centered care.

 As part of the certification process, Planetree representatives visit CMH every three years to speak directly and candidly with patients, family members, hospital leadership, caregivers and others about their experience at CMH.
-To achieve the Planetree certification, health care organizations must rank high in national measures of quality and patient satisfaction and meet more than 80 specific criteria within the five drivers to prove our commitment to a person-centered health care experience:
+To achieve the Planetree certification, health care organizations must meet more than 80 specific criteria within the five drivers to prove our commitment to a person-centered health care experience:

 - Structures that promote engagement.

 - Connect values, strategies and actions.

 Planetree Inc. was founded in 1978 by a patient in San Francisco.
 Today, the Planetree membership network is a global community of healthcare facilities trying to improve the health care experience.

 In addition to adopting the five drivers of Planetree, we strive to develop and implement tools and processes that promise a culture of safety and service excellence for every patient, every time.
 We make a promise to our patients that we will provide excellent service that is compassionate, respectful, safe and customized to the individual's needs and preferences.

 Each employee commits to the CMH Promise of Excellence: